bojeran/dotfiles/README.md

 - `${HOME}/.local/bin`: Your own user scoped scripts for SHELL invocation purposes.
 By using this path you maintain compatibility with systemd.
 This is something you might want for most user scoped scripts as systemd is very common nowadays.
-Recommending using this folder on MacOS / FreeBSD systems as well (requires to add this folder to the PATH):
+Recommending using this folder on macOS / FreeBSD systems as well (requires to add this folder to the PATH):

       mkdir -p "${HOME}/.local/bin"